cybertraining-dsc/fa20-523-352/report/report.md

 ![Barriers Physicians Indicate](https://github.com/cybertraining-dsc/fa20-523-352/raw/main/report/images/Barrier.JPEG)

-Figure 1.
-Indicates the responses of the subjects as to why they’re unable to utilize EHR/EMRs.

 This is quite an old study so this chart does indicate anything definitive but it has been registered as an actual study and only 7 years have passed when this study was conducted.
 There are some relevant points that can be applicable to how individual practitioners must handle their practice.
 * Time